Tasmanian Certificate of Education

 - TE scores are then converted to ATAR.

 Scores in at least three Level 3 and 4 courses MUST come from the final year of study (either Year 12 or Year 13).
 The three highest scores from this final year of study are added together with the next best one or two scores from the same year or one other year (e.g. three from Year 12 and two from Year 11 or four from Year 12 and one from Year 11).

 The two years of study from which your ATAR can be calculated do not have to be consecutive.

 TASC calculates a score for each university entrance (pre-tertiary) course.
 These course scores are then used to calculate your Australian Tertiary Admission Rank (ATAR).

 The same course CANNOT be counted twice.
-If you repeat a course, the higher score is used, unless course appeared in top scores in previously.
+If you repeat a course, the higher score is used.

 TASC will advise eligible students of their scores and ATAR.
 Since 2005, results in approved university studies have also been included in ATAR calculations.

-If you DO NOT qualify for an Australian Tertiary Admission Rank Statement and wish to attend university, please refer to the University of Tasmania web site for General Entry Requirements. http://www.utas.edu.au/
+If you DO NOT qualify for an Australian Tertiary Admission Rank Statement but still wish to attend university, please refer to the University of Tasmania’s website for General Entry Requirements. http://www.utas.edu.au/

-For further information please refer to : Office of Tasmanian, Assessment, Standards and Certification https://www.tasc.tas.gov.au/1549
+For further information please refer to the Office of Tasmanian, Assessment, Standards and Certification’s website: https://www.tasc.tas.gov.au/1549